thoughtspot/thoughtspot.github.io/_admin/system-monitor/overview.md

 ## About deprecated boards

 There are a number of deprecated boards on this page.
 They are there to support older installations that relied on them.
-New installations, should not user or rely on deprecated boards.
-Older installations that have used these boards in some way, should user the new boards and remove any dependencies.
+New installations, should not use or rely on deprecated boards.
+Older installations that have used these boards in some way, should use the new boards and remove any dependencies.